-Recommended Prep: MATH M15 or MATH M15H or CHEM M12 or CHEM M12H
+Recommended Prep: MATH M15 or MATH M15H or CHEM M12 or CHEM M12H Class Hours: 15 lab

 Provides an opportunity for intermediate practice of nuclear medicine imaging of the bone, cardiovascular, central nervous, digestive and endocrine/exocrine systems procedures.
 Utilizes lab in the Nuclear Medicine department of a pre-assigned clinical affiliate.
 Does NOT apply to Associate Degree.